sunSeekingGoth/MakeSenseWithObsidian/Tutorial/02_Interface.md

 Access through the three dot menu in the editor.

 ___
-# 5 Knowledge querying interfaces.
+# 5 Knowledge querying interfaces
 Start thinking about what questions you have for your own notes and knowledge base. eg. What other
 #### Filtering tags on Graph View
 but don't make everything into a tag like author names and definitely not dates!